 The paper I cited above has this figure showing thermal physics cartoons of the Earth, a photo-synthetic plant cell and an animal cell.
 Their macroscopically ordered structure – and anything else they do or produce – is ultimately maintained or ‘paid for’ by a flux of energy in from the sun (at ~6000 K) and out to the night sky (which is at ~3 K).
 The equal width of the arrows represents the near equality of average energy flux in and out.
 (Nearly equal: global warming is due to only a small proportional difference between energy in and out.
 Also note the physics convention: blue (high energy photons) is hot and red is cold.
 The reverse convention probably comes from skin colour.)

-In contrast with energy flux, the entropy flux is very far from equal because of the very different temperatures of the radiation in (~ 6000 K) and out (~255 K): because this temperature goes in the denominator, the rate of entropy export is in all cases more than 20 times greater than the entropy intake.
+In contrast with energy flux, the entropy flux is very far from equal because of the very different temperatures of the radiation in (~ 6000 K) and out (~255 K): because this temperature goes in the denominator, the rate of entropy export is more than 20 times greater than the entropy intake.

 The Earth absorbs solar energy at a rate of about 5 × 1016 W, so the rate of entropy input is about 5 × 1016 W/6000 K ≈ 8 × 1012 W.K−1.
 The Earth radiates heat at nearly the same rate, so its rate of entropy output is 5 × 1016 W/255 K ≈ 2 × 1014 W.K−1.
 Thus the surface layers of the Earth create entropy at a rate of roughly 2 × 1014 W.K−1.